ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

   Implementing strong isolation mechanisms for topics can help prevent the Broker from inadvertently or maliciously routing notifications to unauthorized parties.
   This includes using secure naming conventions and access controls that restrict the Broker's ability to manipulate topic subscriptions.

+  In addition to isolating topics, privacy can be preserved by minimizing the inclusion of personally identifying information or unique Attester identifiers in messages published to shared topics, unless strictly required by the subscriber’s role or appraisal policy.

 * *Trusted Association Verification:*
   To further safeguard against confusion attacks where the Broker might misroute notifications, mechanisms should be in place to verify the trust association between senders and receivers continuously.
   This can be facilitated by cryptographic assurances, such as digital signatures and trusted certificates that validate the sender's identity and the integrity of the message content.

+  Implementations may use Verifier Endorsements or pre-established authorization policies to define valid sender-receiver associations.
+  These policies can be cryptographically enforced using signed metadata, access control lists, or secured registration procedures on the PubSub server.
+  The precise method is deployment-specific.

 * *Audit and Monitoring:*
   Regular audits and real-time monitoring of Broker activities can detect and respond to anomalous behavior that might indicate security breaches or manipulation attempts.